 You have a rodent problem because of the simple fact that rodents want to live near us.
 Mice and rats are commensal rodents, which means they want to “share our table.”
 Many rodents have come to somewhat rely on us for their food and shelter needs.
 Rodents are opportunistic and will take advantage of any access to food and shelter sources they find.

 Rodents live on all continents except for Antarctica and can thrive in a variety of indoor and outdoor environments.
 Outside, these furry pests nest in tall grasses, fields, gardens, wooded areas, along the banks of streams, in tree hollows, and the abandoned nests of other small animals.
 Rodents get into homes and other structures through vents, spaces around pipes and wires, cracks in the foundation, and spaces around windows and doors.
 They choose secluded nesting spots that are close to food sources.
 Wall voids, attics, basements, cabinets, and areas behind large appliances are common nesting spots.

 How do I get rid of rodents?

 For homeowners looking for a responsible approach to getting rid of the rodents on their property, we suggest partnering with Alta Pest Control.
-We focus on low-impact pest control that is effective at eliminating rodents and other household pests while minimizing the impact on the environment.
-Let our family owned company protect your home and family from our area’s most persistent household invading pests!
+We focus on low-impact pest control that effectively eliminates rodents and other household pests while minimizing the impact on the environment.
+Let our family-owned company protect your home and family from our area’s most persistent household invading pests!
 If you are looking for more information about our rodent control services, reach out today and speak with one of our friendly and helpful professionals!

 How can I prevent rodents in the future?